nf-core/funcscan/docs/usage.md

 #### For beginners

-A first step to bypass this error, you could try to increase the amount of CPUs, memory, and time for the whole pipeline by increasing the resource for the parameters `--max_cpus`, `--max_memory`, and `--max_time`.
+A first step to bypass this error, you could try to increase the amount of CPUs, memory, and time for the whole pipeline.
+Therefor you can try to increase the resource for the parameters `--max_cpus`, `--max_memory`, and `--max_time`.
 Based on the error above, you have to increase the amount of memory.
-Therefore, you can go to the [parameter documentation of funcscan](https://nf-co.re/funcscan/dev/parameters) and scroll down to the `show hidden parameter` button to get the default value for `--max_memory`.
-If the default is 128 GB, you can try to run your pipeline again with for example `--max_memory 200GB -resume` to skip all process, that were already calculated.
+Therefore you can go to the [parameter documentation of rnaseq](https://nf-co.re/rnaseq/3.9/parameters) and scroll down to the `show hidden parameter` button to get the default value for `--max_memory`.
+In this case 128GB, you than can try to run your pipeline again with `--max_memory 200GB -resume` to skip all process, that were already calculated.
 If you can not increase the resource of the complete pipeline, you can try to adapt the resource for a single process as mentioned below.

 #### Advanced option on process level

 To bypass this error you would need to find exactly which resources are set by the `STAR_ALIGN` process.
 The quickest way is to search for `process STAR_ALIGN` in the [nf-core/rnaseq Github repo](https://github.com/nf-core/rnaseq/search?q=process+STAR_ALIGN).
 We have standardised the structure of Nextflow DSL2 pipelines such that all module files will be present in the `modules/` directory and so, based on the search results, the file we want is `modules/nf-core/star/align/main.nf`.
 If you click on the link to that file you will notice that there is a `label` directive at the top of the module that is set to [`label process_high`](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/modules/nf-core/software/star/align/main.nf#L9).
-The [Nextflow `label`](https://www.nextflow.io/docs/latest/process.html#label) directive allows us to organise workflow processes in separate groups which can be referenced in a configuration file to select and configure subsets of processes having similar computing requirements.
+The [Nextflow `label`](https://www.nextflow.io/docs/latest/process.html#label) directive allows us to organise workflow processes in separate groups which can be referenced in a configuration file to select and configure subset of processes having similar computing requirements.
 The default values for the `process_high` label are set in the pipeline's [`base.config`](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/conf/base.config#L33-L37) which in this case is defined as 72GB.
-Providing you haven't set any other standard nf-core parameters to **cap** the [maximum resources](https://nf-co.re/usage/configuration#max-resources) used by the pipeline, then you can try to bypass the `STAR_ALIGN` process failure by creating a custom config file that sets at least 72GB of memory, in this case increased to 100GB.
+Providing you haven't set any other standard nf-core parameters to **cap** the [maximum resources](https://nf-co.re/usage/configuration#max-resources) used by the pipeline then we can try and bypass the `STAR_ALIGN` process failure by creating a custom config file that sets at least 72GB of memory, in this case increased to 100GB.
 The custom config below can then be provided to the pipeline via the [`-c`](#-c) parameter as highlighted in previous sections.

 ```nextflow